pkeilbach/htwg-practical-nlp/docs/lectures/introduction.md

 !!! example

-    The [spaCy library](https://spacy.io/) is an open-source Python library for advanced Natural Language Processing that provides efficient tools for tasks such as tokenization, part of speech tagging, named entity recognition, and dependency parsing.
+    The [spaCy library](https://spacy.io/) is an open-source Python library for advanced Natural Language Processing that provides efficient tools for tasks such as tokenization, POS tagging, named entity recognition, and dependency parsing.

     Here is an [example](https://spacy.io/usage/linguistic-features#named-entities) of NER with spaCy